jhockersmith/EntropicHashGeneration/README.md

      - The calculateEntropy method reads the captured image from the specified file path.
      - A histogram is generated to count the frequency of each pixel intensity value in the image.
      - The entropy is calculated using the histogram and the Shannon entropy formula.
+          ```
+              public static double calculateEntropy(int[] histogram) {
+              double entropy = 0;
+              int total = 0;
+              for (int value : histogram) {
+                  total += value;
+              }
+              for (int value : histogram) {
+                  if (value > 0) {
+                      double probability = (double) value / total;
+                      entropy -= probability * (Math.log(probability) / Math.log(2));
+                  }
+              }
+              return entropy;
+          }
+          ```
+          **(where histogram is an array containing the frequency of occurrence of each value in the data set.)**

+#### Output
+The output of the script is the calculated entropy value, which represents the level of randomness in the captured image.
+A higher entropy value indicates greater randomness.

+#### Limitations
+The accuracy of the entropy assessment depends on the quality and representativeness of the data collected.
+The framework assumes that the data set is sufficiently large and captures the underlying dynamics of the natural process.

+#### Applications
+The entropy assessment framework can be used in various applications, including:
+  - Evaluating the randomness of naturally occurring phenomena
+  - Developing random number generators based on natural processes
+  - Assessing the security of cryptographic algorithms that rely on random inputs

 #### Check out my other projects:
  - [GPT-Jarvis](https://github.com/jhockersmith/GPT-Jarvis) - A real-life JARVIS using the OpenAI Whisper, Audio, and GPT 3.5 Turbo APIs